Pranav50/E-Commerce/README.md

 # Angular 7 Firebase Project

 The project is a complete revamp of Mosh Hamedani E-Commerce Project which was developed in Angular 4.
 This project is developed in Angular 7 and Firebase as a database.
 The project is brimmed with fresh new Material look and addition of new features like Payment, Sorting, Pagination and Searching in the main page.
-Also filled with Transitions, Router Animations and Smoth Scroll Effect.
+Also filled with Transitions, Router Animations and Smooth Scroll Effect.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.